Is Japan on a budget physically possible for families? Let me bust a common myth for you guys – Japan is not that expensive.

 Daily food total excluding breakfast: Between 3875 Yen ($35) to 6640 Yen ($60)

 The most expensive things you’ll pay for in Japan (other than food if you have zero self control like me) is entry to theme parks – Disneyland, DisneySea, Universal Studios, Fuji Q, and so forth.
 Although it may not seem pricey at first, it’ll all add up in the end.
 Temples, castles, gardens, etc.

-Skip the queue and book your hassle-free Disneyland or DisneySea tickets in advance.
+Skip the queue & book your tickets to DisneyLand or DisneySea Tokyo online.

 Trust me when I say you’re going to want to visit an animal cafe.
 Hedgehogs, rabbits, owls – you name it, the Japanese have thought of it.
 Or, you might even want to visit this hair-raising animal cafe in Osaka we set foot into.
 Animal cafes will set you back a fair chunk considering most have a cover charge, and on top of that, you’ll have to pay for overpriced drinks and food.

 On average, museums entrance fees cost between 500-1800 Yen ($4.50-$16), while temples and castles will set you back between 400-600 Yen ($3.60-$5.40) depending on which ones you visit, as some temples don’t charge entry.

 HOT TIP: To save money on multiple attractions, grab the Osaka City Pass for as little as $23 USD, which gives you access to 30 iconic tourist sites.

 Purely for the entertainment of our kids (alright, maybe for ours too) we visited attractions like Osaka Aquarium and the Kyoto Railway Museum, which cost $20 and $10 per adult, respectively.The good news in all of this is that kids under the age of 3 get into most attractions for free. *Happy dance* Junior high and elementary kids pay around half price, high school and university students also receive a small discount.